JoyJoy Docs

 Joy integrates with AI coding tools so they can manage your backlog alongside you.

-joy ai setup
+joy ai init

-This does three things:
+This does four things:

 The Trust Model